mod_qos

 • The value of the variable defines the penalty points by which the counters are increased.
 Default (empty or non-numeric value) is 1 (increment per request).

-• You may use the QS_ClientIpFromHeader <header> directive to determine the client's IP address based on the defined HTTP request header (e.g., X-Forwarded-For) instead of taking the IP address of the client which has opened the TCP connection.
-The header must only contain a single IP address.
+• You may use the QS_ClientIpFromHeader directive to determine the client's IP address based on the defined HTTP request header (e.g., X-Forwarded-For) instead of taking the IP address of the client which has opened the TCP connection.

 • The current value of this counter is stored within the variable suffixed by _Counter, e.g. QS_Limit_Counter for further processing by other rules.